matthieu-beteille/redux-data-fx/README.md

 - *NewState:* the new state of your app (what you usually return from your reducer)

 - *Effects:* a map containing the description of all the side effects you want to run.
 The keys of this map are the id/names of the side effects.
-The values are any data structures containing the data required to actually perform the side effect. (for instance for an api call, you might want to put the url, the HTTP method, and some parameters in there)
+The values are any data structures containing any data required to actually perform the side effect. (for instance for an api call, you might want to provide the url, the HTTP method, and some parameters)

 ## 2. Run side effects

 In order to actually run these side effects you'll need to register some effects handlers.
 This is where the effectful code will be run (at the border of the system).

-For instance to run our fetch side effects we could register the following handler:
+For instance to run our fetch side effects we would register the following handler:

 ```javascript
 store.registerFX('fetch', (params, getState, dispatch) => {